marisarpo/horizons-week02/day2/4_responsive/README.md

 build a responsive site without Bootstrap.
 In fact, Bootstrap's responsive system is built on top of a fundamental CSS building block called a media query.
 Let's get started with responsive by adding a couple of media queries.
-In later phases, we'll see how to do responsive with Bootstrap.
+In later parts, we'll see how to do responsive with Bootstrap.

 Simply put, media queries allow us to introduce bits of CSS that only